sandervandevelde/ProvisioningTpm/README.md

 3. Have a DPS created within your Azure subscription
 4. Get the ID Scope of your DPS
 5. Create a unique RegistrationID for your device
+6. Enable Windows feature for Containers or have Docker CE installed (needed at runtime)

 ## Flow